Increasing Historic Heritage Resilience

 Status

 As a well-used community hub, Alva’s Cochrane Hall offers exceptional potential as a pilot-project for shaping a route-map to net carbon zero that could be replicated at similar critical community facilities across the council area.
-We aim to deliver an energy-related project that will transform part of this asset for the community and showcase how community hall-type heritage assets can be a tool in the move to net zero.
+We aim to deliver an energy-related project that will transform part of this Hall for the community - and showcase how similar venues can be a tool in the move to net zero.

 Valleyfield is a remarkable lost garden, gradually decaying as a consequence of a lack of investment and prioritisation.
 The site has the potential to become a vibrant destination for the community and visitors from further afield, if work is undertaken to uncover and unlock the heritage of the landscape.
-Through this activity, we will deliver a conservation and intervention-related project, with a creative arts element that will secure another section of the wider Woodland Park asset for the benefit of the local community.
-Hopefully this will showcase how the reuse of heritage has positive benefits for the community.
+Through this activity, we are delivering a conservation and intervention-related project, with a creative arts element that will secure another section of the wider Woodland Park asset for the benefit of the local community.
+This artistic activity will share and promote the park's rich history - and links to famous local figures!

 This activity – together with Climate FORTH activity Increasing Natural Heritage Resilience – will demonstrate innovative ways heritage can be made more resilient, to become a valuable resource in climate adaptation and mitigation, and provide a focal point for environmental, social and economic resilience for local communities.